How to be a TikTok music megastar | Malay Mail

 “With TikTok, you know people are listening but they might not know who you are.
 You have to connect to them, and say: ‘I’m the one who did that song, come over here for a bit.’
 Connect your face to the sound.

 “There’s a lot of moaning pop stars at the moment, saying: ‘Oh no, I’m not a content creator, I’m a musician, I couldn’t possibly make a video explaining what I do.’
-But really it’s not that hard to make the occasional video!” ― AFP
+But really it’s not that hard to make the occasional video!” — ETX Studio